Syntrojex/Digital-Logic-Design-Circuits/README.md

 ## 🤝 Contributing

-Found an issue, want to add more circuits, or have source files (`.circ`) to share?
+Found an issue, want to add more circuits, or have source files (`.circ` or `.cct`) to share?
 Contributions are welcome!

 1. Fork the repository
 2. Add your circuit under the appropriate category folder (or create a new one)